 Many of the places are offering typical Balinese food, while others had fusion kitchen offering fine dining with a Balinese & European twist.

-We especially loved terraces by the rice fields in the middle of the town, but go to look yourself.
+We especially loved terraces by the rice fields in the middle of the town, but go look for yourself.

 Menus are usually visible on the boards by the sidewalk.